discourse/discourse/docs/INSTALL-ubuntu.md

 ## What kind of hardware do you have?

+- Recommended minimum configuration is:
+  - 2GiB of RAM
+  - 2GiB of swap
+  - 2 processor cores
-- We *strongly* recommend 2GB of memory minimum if you don't want to deal with swap partitions during the install.
+- With 2GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`)
-- We recommend at least a dual core CPU.

-1 GB of memory and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.
+1 GiB of memory, 3GiB of swap and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.

 ## Install Ubuntu Server 12.04 LTS with the package groups: